decred/dcrdex/docs/wiki/Market-Making.md

 The following placement settings are available in the Manual Configuration mode:

-* **Gap Strategy:** Sets the algorithm for calculating the distance from the basis price to place orders.
+* **Gap Strategy:** Defines the algorithm used to calculate the distance from the basis price when placing orders.
+Some algorithms factor in the break-even spread, which is the price difference between a buy and sell order where, if one lot of each is matched, the resulting profit precisely covers the network fees for both swaps.
 The following strategies are available:
-    * **Percent Plus:** The gap starts at the break-even spread, which is the minimum spread at which a buy-sell combo produces profit, and then adds the specified spread, calculated as a percentage of the mid-gap price.
+    * **Percent Plus:** The distance from the basis price is calculated as the specified percentage of the price, plus half of the break-even spread.
-    * **Percent:** The gap is set to the specified percent of the mid-gap price.
+    * **Percent:** The distance from the basis price is determined by the specified percentage of the price.
-    * **Absolute Plus:** The gap starts at the break-even spread, which is the minimum spread at which a buy-sell combo produces profit, and then adds the specified rate difference to both sides.
+    * **Absolute Plus:** The distance from the basis price is exactly the specified rate in the placement, plus half of the break-even spread.
-    * **Absolute:** The spread is set to the specified value both left and right of the mid-gap, resulting in a total gap of twice the specified value.
+    * **Absolute:** The distance from the basis price is exactly the specified rate in the placement.
-    * **Multiplier:** The gap is set to the specified multiple of the break-even spread, which is the minimum spread at which a buy-sell combo produces profit.
+    * **Multiplier:** The distance from the basis price is a multiple of half the break-even spread.

 * **Buy Placements:** Defines the bot's buy order placements.
-If the available balance is insufficient to place all orders, the bot will prioritize them accordingly.
+If the available balance is insufficient to place all orders.

 * **Sell Placements:** Defines the bot's sell order placements.
-If the available balance is insufficient to place all orders, the bot will prioritize them accordingly.
+If the available balance is insufficient to place all orders.

 ### Asset Settings